kshedden/case_studies/methods/distributions.md

 $$

-This establishes a relationship between the statistic $\hat{A}$ and the quantity of intetrest $\alpha$.
+This establishes a relationship between the statistic $\hat{A}$ and the quantity of interest $\alpha$.
 The constant of proportionality turns out to be nearly equal to $1$:

 $$
 \sum_{j=1}^{k-1}\log((j+1)/(k+1)) \approx \int_0^k \log((x+1)/(k+1))dx \rightarrow -1.